Caring For Our Puppies

 Support

-Should you ever seek advice, no query too small, feel free to reach out.
-I’m always here to lend an ear and tackle any questions that come my way.
+Should you ever need advice, no query is too small, feel free to reach out.
+We are always here to lend an ear and tackle any questions that come our way.